Disgruntled firms heap scorn on Nunavut government contracting practices

 “The Nunavut agreement is very specific to the Inuit of the Nunavut settlement area, it does not apply to the Inuit in Labrador, or Makivik or Inuvik, for example,” Uniuqsaraq added.

-McCulloch said First Air could still get bid adjustment points for its Inuit employment in Nunavut, but suggested First Air partner with Inuit-owned companies like Qikiqtani First Aviation Ltd. would net additional adjustments.
+McCulloch said First Air could still get bid adjustment points for its Inuit employment in Nunavut, but suggested a First Air partnership with Inuit-owned companies like Qikiqtani First Aviation Ltd. would net additional adjustments.

 Another attendee, who identified himself as an employee of telecom provider Northwestel, also criticized the GN for going out of Nunavut when purchasing supplies in bulk.